Khum1/hangman/README.md

-# Hangman
+## Project title: Hangman

-Creation of a game of hangman
+In this project I have created the game Hangman using python.
+This project allowed me to develop my coding skills in python and consolidate some of the principles that I have previously learnt such as if and while loops.
+I have also begun learning, understanding and applying basic principles of OOP (Classes).
+Technologies used: python

 ## Milestone 2

-I have built a word list and a simple guessing input.
-The input will tell you when a guess is one letter long, and displays text to say "good guess" and when it is not one letter will display "oops!
-That is not a valid guess."
+I have built a word_list and a simple guess variable which takes in the user input.
+Based on the user input, a "Good guess!" or a "Oops!
+That is not a valid guess." will be displayed.
-Technologies used: python

 ```python
 import random